Last Updated on May 26, 2022 by Thinkster

 Becoming proficient with a 6th grade math concept should eliminate some of the stress while being tested on that concept.
 Nevertheless, some extra practice can’t hurt.
 First, check to make sure your child is completing all his homework in the first place.
-With that confirmed, encourage him to take on a little extra work each night to really cement the math skills.
+With that confirmed, encourage him to take on a little extra work each night to really cement his math skills.
 This additional practice can be in the form of a math game, a worksheet, or online resources, including tablet-based tutoring programs.
 If he truly feels comfortable with the 6th grade math concepts, he will be more confident when tested, thus leading to better results.

 Students already are encouraged to look for keywords in word problems.
-This becomes even more important in 6th grade math tests, when understanding what is asked is essential not only to arrive at a right answer, but also to do so in a timely manner so that a student can move on to the next question.
+This becomes even more important in 6th grade math tests, when understanding what is asked is essential not only to arrive at the right answer, but also to do so in a timely manner so that a student can move on to the next question.

-Unless directed to solve a problem a specific way, sixth-graders should use whatever means necessary to arrive at a correct test answer.
+Unless directed to solve a problem in a specific way, sixth-graders should use whatever means necessary to arrive at a correct test answer.
 If that means drawing out the question or equation in the margins, on the back of a booklet, or on scratch paper, so be it.
 Students shouldn’t be afraid to write out whatever they need to find a solution.
 Though an emphasis might be placed on the grading of the test, honing problem-solving skills is just as important to a child’s math education.